 - Add the dates, coconut oil and blueberries and then pulse until a dough forms.

 - Take a small handful of the dough and roll into a ball and then roll in some desiccated coconut, I usually allow 25g per ball so you should get 12 out of the recipe.

 - Pop them in the fridge in a sealed container.
-They should keep for 4-5 days or alternatively freeze.
+They should keep for 4-5 days.